amitxv/PC-Tuning/docs/pre-install.md

 ## Prepare the Build Environment

+- If Windows Defender is enabled, then consider disabling real-time protection as it can slow the mounting and unmounting process or cause issues in some cases

 - Open CMD as administrator and do not close the window as we will be setting temporary environment variables which will be unbound when the session is ended

 - Run the command below.
 If an error occurs, re-open CMD with administrator privileges however if nothing is shown in the output, continue as normal